EV4EU/ov2xmp/README.md

 # Open Vehicle-To-Grid Management Platform (O-V2X-MP)

-The Open Vehicle-To-Grid Management Platform (O-V2X-MP) is a set of micro-services that implement the operation of a Charging Station Managment System (CSMS).
-The system is composed of the following microservices:+
+The Open Vehicle-To-Grid Management Platform (O-V2X-MP) is a set of microservices that implement the operation of a Charging Station Managment System (CSMS).
+The system is composed of the following microservices:

-- `ov2xmp-django`: The main microservice of O-V2X-MP, that integrates a Django server and the OCPP server.
-The OCPP server implements all the OCPP operations according to OCPP 1.6 and 2.0.1, while the Django server implements high-logic, provides a RESTful API, enforces authentication/authorization, and provides persistent storage for the state of the EV charging infrastructure.
+- `ov2xmp-csms`: This microservice implements the OCPP server, which establishes and manages the sessions with the EV chargers.
+The CSMS imports the Django ORM, so it also updates the Django database about the state of the EV charging system.
+- `ov2xmp-django`: This microservice is the Django server, which is placed as intermediate between the user and the CSMS.
+Django preserves the state of the system, implements high-logic, provides a RESTful API to access the system state and the CSMS-initiated OCPP commands, and enforces authentication/authorization.
+Moreover, celery also runs in the same microservice.
+- `ov2xmp-postgres` provides the persistent storage for Django.
-- `ftp-server`: This microservice is a custom FTP server that provides access for EV chargers to upload files via FTP to the `filebrowser-root` docker volume.
+- `ov2xmp-ftp-server`: This microservice is a custom FTP server that provides access for EV chargers to upload files via FTP to the `filebrowser-root` docker volume.
+The source code of this project is a git submodule of the main (`ov2xmp`) repo.
-- `http-file-server`: This microservice is a custom HTTP server that allows EV chargers to upload or download files via HTTP to/from the `filebrowser-root` docker volume.
+- `ov2xmp-http-file-server`: This microservice is a custom HTTP server that allows EV chargers to upload or download files via HTTP to/from the `filebrowser-root` docker volume.
+The source code of this project is a git submodule of the main (`ov2xmp`) repo.
-- `filebrowser`: Based on the [[filebrowser.org]] project, it provides a user-friendly GUI for the user to access the contents of the `filebrowser-root` docker volume and download/upload files manually.
+- `ov2xmp-filebrowser`: Based on the [[filebrowser.org]] project, it provides a user-friendly GUI for the user to access the contents of the `filebrowser-root` docker volume and download/upload files manually.
-- `nginx` acts as the reverse proxy and TLS termination proxy of O-V2X-MP.
-Currently, only `ov2xmp`
+- `ov2xmp-nginx` acts as the reverse proxy and TLS termination proxy of O-V2X-MP.
-- `postgres` provides the persistent storage for Django.

-## OV2XMP submodules
+- `ov2xmp-pgadmin4` is a GUI for managing the `ov2xmp-postgres`.
+- `ov2xmp-portainer` is a GUI for managing the docker containers.
+- `ov2xmp-redis` is the backend for Django to support Django Channels.
+Through Django Channels, the Django backend can transmit data asynchronously to the frontend via WebSockets.
+- `ov2xmp-cdr-db` stores the OCPI Charge Detail Record of each transaction.

+> Please note that the `ov2xmp-django` and `ov2xmp-csms` services are deployed from the `ov2xmp-django` git submodule of the `ov2xmp` repo.

+## Configuration of the O-V2X-MP microservices

-### filebrowser
+### ov2xmp-filebrowser

 The `filebrowser.json` configuration file must be placed inside the `filebrowser` folder with the following content: